What is flannel fabric and how to sew with flannel? Learn everything you need to know about this soft, cozy material.

 I use wool flannel fabric a lot in my sewing projects.
 For example, I made this dress from the flannel in the image above.
 But I don’t have a sewing tutorial for this dress.

-But I have a tutorial on making a simple scarf from wool flannel, check it out, it’s really easy sewing project.
+But I have a tutorial on making a simple scarf from wool flannel, check it out, it’s a really easy sewing project.

 What Is Snuggle Flannel Fabric?